‘Young And The Restless’ Spoilers: Nikki Turns To Neil After Victor And Jack Reject Her

 The latest Young and the Restless spoilers tease that when Victor tells Nikki “no thanks” then she’ll look elsewhere for companionship.
 Longtime Y&R watchers know that Nikki can’t be single for very long – she always needs a man in her life.
 But who will she turn to?
 Some spoilers hint it will be her good buddy and sober companion Neil Winters (Kristoff St. John).
 Soap Hub shared info from Soap Opera Digest that Mal Young said he’s got big storylines planned for Neil and Devon Hamilton (Bryton James).

 It’s been quite a while since Neil had a love interest and Hilary Curtis (Mishael Morgan) still has the hots for Devon, so that pairing doesn’t seem likely to rekindle.
-Other Young and the Restless spoilers tease that showrunner, and now head writer Mal Young will pair Nikki with Neil after Nikki realizes neither Jack nor Victor want her back.
+Other Young and the Restless spoilers tease that showrunner, and now head writer Mal Young, will pair Nikki with Neil after Nikki realizes neither Jack nor Victor want her back.
 It might begin as just a confirmation of their friendship and then grows cozier.
 Remember that hot New Year’s kiss between Nikki and Neil?

 Looks like Nikki won’t be celebrating Thanksgiving with the Abbott family. #YR pic.twitter.com/zssFgUFAy1